 A Community that Cares

-Sonola (soon to be BS ’17) opted for the bold move and enrolled at Caltech, for both the change of scenery and the academic challenge.
+Sonola (BS ’17) opted for the bold move and enrolled at Caltech, for both the change of scenery and the academic challenge.
 Scholarships made that move possible.
 At Caltech, he found a community of like-minded undergraduate scholars who encourage and motivate one another.
 And he put his heart into supporting his peers—including serving as president of Fleming House.

 “One of the better parts of the house system is that you’re surrounded by people who have gone through the exact same thing as you,” says Sonola, who pursues an option in chemical engineering with a minor in computer science.
 “Anytime you face a struggle, odds are someone right next to you has had the same struggle.”